Tax Assistance

 You will need access to a computer and a valid email address to use My Free Taxes.
 The average tax return usually takes about an hour.

-Snap a picture of your tax documents, upload images to the secure site, then get matched with a tax pro who will call you to file your return remotely.
+Snap a picture of your tax documents, upload images to the secure site, then get matched with a tax professional who will call you to file your return remotely.
 Great for filers who do not have access to a computer, but do have access to a smartphone.

 A federal tax credit to help families pay for childcare while they are working or looking for employment.
 Also available to families that must pay for the care of a spouse or adult dependent who is incapable of caring for themselves.